Saladrian/Saladrian/README.md

+# Heyy!
+I'm Saldrian.
-My name is Adrian, I am currently 18 years old and I am from Germany.
+I am currently 20 years old and live in Germany.

+## About me
+My main progamming language is Python, although I also progam in Java and C++.

-I started learning programming when I was 12 years old and I'm actively programming since I'm 15 years old.
+I started learning programming when I was 12 years old and I've been actively programming since I was 15.

-Current Projects:
-• Ryuu (Private): A Discord Bot for my own Server

-• I am working with my classmate on a project for Jugend Forscht.
-Our project is an automated greenhouse with sensors.
-(Automated Greenhouse)
+### Contact me

-If you want to contact me, it's best to use Discord, I'm most active there: 'Saladrian#0414'.
+If you want to contact me, use Discord, I'm most active there: 'saladrian'.